hellosign/hellosign-python-sdk/README.md

 You can run the test suite by executing the following commands after you cloned the repo:
 Note that it requires to have a HelloSign account, with at least one template and one api app.

-**WARNING:** We advise against running those tests against you personal account as it performs destructive actions.
+**WARNING:** We advise against running the tests against your personal account as they perform destructive actions.

 ```
 cd hellosign_sdk